unytics/bigfunctions/site/content/reference.md

 **Description**

-Returns html with a chartjs chart
+Return html with a chartjs chart

 **Examples**